 Section 2.
-Permanent officers who are granted sick leave without pay or parental leave without pay will continue to receive 100% State-paid coverage under the current life insurance plan for up to six months.
-Permanent officers who are on sick or parental leave without pay for longer than six months may remain in the program for an additional six month period by paying the entire premium.
+Permanent officers who are granted sick leave without pay or parental leave without pay will continue to receive 100% State-paid coverage under the current life insurance plan for up to twelve (12) weeks.
+Permanent officers who are on sick or parental leave without pay for longer than twelve (12) weeks may remain in the program for an additional nine (9) month period by paying the entire premium.
 Permanent officers who are granted family care leave will continue to receive 100% State-paid coverage under the current life insurance plan for up to twelve (12) weeks.
-Permanent officers who are granted injury leave (paid and unpaid) will continue to receive 100% State-paid coverage under the current life insurance plan for up to twelve (12) months or, if only paid leave is used, beyond twelve (12) months until the paid leave is exhausted.
+Permanent officers who are granted injury leave (paid and unpaid) will continue to receive 100%

+State-paid coverage under the current life insurance plan for up to nine (9) months or, if only paid leave is used, beyond nine (9) months until the paid leave is exhausted.